CIRED/Res-IRF4/readme.md

 over the years, in alphabetic order, Louise Asselin, Cyril Bourgeois, Frédéric Branger, François Chabrol, David Glotin, Céline Guivarch, Philippe Quirion, and Lucas Vivier.

-We perform major improvements in version 4.0, and we rewrite the code entirely.
+The last version of the code was rewritten entirely and developed by Lucas Vivier.

 ## Meta